NeelayS/event_aug/index.md

 - Added code for generating 2D Perlin noise
 - Added code for spike encoding of image / video data using rate coding
-- Set up conitnuous integration (CI) for the package which includes unit tests and linting and formatting checks
+- Set up continuous integration (CI) for the package which includes unit tests and linting and formatting checks

 #### Week 1 ( 13th June - 19th June)